mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 All of the areas we'll explore here really need to be handled - but some of them, in some organisations, will be a "given", with no project-specific thought needed whatsoever.
 If _Thou Shalt Use Git and GitHub_, great, one less thing to worry about.
-But still be mindful of this as a topic for consideration, and one which - this time - has a super-easy answer.
+But still be mindful of this as a topic for consideration, just one which - this time - has a super-easy answer.
 In the future that may not be so.

 Don't worry about having to nail all of this 100% up-front, or about executing/solving all of it on your own - if you're working on an enterprise project, part of working effectively means delegating and distributing tasks, ideally to people with a keen interest in that task.
-You don't need to write a 300 page "Solution Design Spec" either - your documentation approach is your own to choose, but much of what we discuss here could be covered on a Wiki page if it even needs that.
+You don't need to write a 300 page "Solution Design Spec" either.
+Your documentation approach is your own to choose, but much of what we discuss here could be covered on a Wiki page - if it even needs that.

 Some areas can be deferred - making decisions may not be possible up-front, for technical or local-expert-availability reasons, or various others.

-To reiterate: working all of this out can - _should_ - be part of the project if it's anything other than immediately clear.
-It's not "work this out _then_ start the project firing pistol...".
+To reiterate: working all of this out should be a concrete, resourced, part of the project if it's anything other than immediately clear.
+It's not a case of work all of this tricky stuff out and _then_ fire the project starting pistol...

-A general approach worth considering here is one from the famous [7 Habits of Highly Effective People](https://www.amazon.co.uk/Habits-Highly-Effective-People-Powerful-ebook/dp/B00GOZV3TM) - "Begin
+A general approach worth adopting is one from the famous [7 Habits of Highly Effective People](https://www.amazon.co.uk/Habits-Highly-Effective-People-Powerful-ebook/dp/B00GOZV3TM) - "Begin
 With The End In Mind".
 Simply put it means establishing early on a clear picture of what your eventual outcome looks like.
 For tech solution design, breaking that down into some manageable constituent parts is a really good idea.
 Can I really picture the Backup solution?
 The DR solution?
 As in, can I sit at my desk, close my eyes, and imagine _in detail_ what the shape of that will be?

 If so, great - you've probably got that covered.
-If not though, don't worry, and be pleased that you've identified a part of your solution that you can tackle early on and assure good assimilation with everything - not a bolt on a the end when it's too late for an elegant option.
+If not though, don't worry, and be pleased that you've identified a part of your solution that you can tackle early on to ensure a good level of assimilation - not an ugly bolt-on at the end when it's too late for a more elegant option.

-I highly recommend Stephen Covey's book, by the way; its style may be a little dated and idiosyncratic now but the core ideas, the seven
-"habits", have a lot to commend them.
+I highly recommend Stephen Covey's book, by the way; its style may be a little dated now and somewhat idiosyncratic but the core ideas, the seven "habits", have a lot to commend them.

 So - let's start to consider the key solution design areas we need to account for.

 # Solving the Core Problem

-I've stated earlier that this isn't the only thing to focus on - but obviously it's a pretty important one to include, so let's get it out of the way!
+I've stated earlier that this isn't the only thing to focus on - but obviously it _is_ a pretty important one to include, so let's get it out of the way!

 Whether it's a fairly pure computation with a known set of inputs, or whether it's about connecting existing systems,